-This meeting will bring together a range of interdisciplinary researchers and practitioners working in fields related to air pollution, including human health, environmental policy and atmospheric composition in developing nations.
+This meeting brought together a range of interdisciplinary researchers and practitioners working in fields related to air pollution, including human health, environmental policy and atmospheric composition in developing nations.

-The science presented will first cover the chronology of atmospheric composition in the UK and Europe over the last century.
-This will be followed by two similar chronologies of the effects of the air pollutants on human health and on ecosystems.
-The papers presented at this meeting will identify scientific and policy issues central to these chronologies, their potential solutions and their costs.
+The science presented first covered the chronology of atmospheric composition in the UK and Europe over the last century.
+This was followed by two similar chronologies of the effects of the air pollutants on human health and on ecosystems.
+The papers presented at this meeting identified scientific and policy issues central to these chronologies, their potential solutions and their costs.

 Air quality is currently responsible for 7 million premature deaths annually, extensive crop loss and biodiversity declines in Europe, North America and Asia.
 It contributes to climate change and is highly policy relevant.